-Competency-Based Training (CBT) in Maintenance
+Competency-Based Training and Assessment (CBTA) in Maintenance

-Traditional vs competency-based training
+Traditional vs competency-based training and assessment

 In a traditional educational system, the training is centered on subject contents and the delivery of instruction is time-based and teacher-centered.

 The course contents are based on defined training objectives and an assumed homogenous level of knowledge from the participants, whose entry competencies are seldom evaluated before attending the training program.

 This kind of training program gives little chance to address individual’s needs.

 In a Competency-Based Training and Assessment (CBTA) program, the delivery is based on training needs to perform defined tasks and it is learner centered.